Centural-US/Website/README.md

 # Goals

--Determine a way to store a private key on github...?
+- Determine a way to store a private key on github...?
--A nice website.
+- A nice website.